Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Emission From the Outer Disk and General Constraints

-This explains why in Figure \ref{fig:m6_Lsummary} the self-gravitating disk's luminosity is nearly the same for $\alpha=0.1, \dot{M} = 0.1M_\odot$/year and $\alpha=0.01, \dot{M} = 0.01M_\odot$/year since both $R_{\rm out}$ and $ L_{\rm disk}$ are only sensitive to their ratio and increases with $\dot{M}/\alpha$.
-The numerical factor $f\approx 0.25$ is calibrated on our obtained $L_{\rm disk}$ values.
-When $\dot{M}/\alpha$ is too large, $L_{\rm disk}$ becomes significantly higher than the Eddington luminosity of the SMBH (dashed horizontal lines).
+With this estimate, we can put very general constraints on the viable parameter space for self-consistency.
+When $\dot{M}/\alpha$ is too large, $L_{\rm disk}$ becomes significantly higher than the Eddington luminosity of the SMBH.
 This has the consequence of requiring a total luminous mass $>M_{\bullet}$ (e.g. massive stars, stellar-mass BHs at their Eddington luminosity) in the outer disk as heat source to support $L_{\rm disk}$.
 The radiation field of embedded stars may be anisotropic to allow for super-Eddington luminosity in polar solid angles \citep{ChenJiangGoodman2025}, but this can only relax the threshold by order of a few.
 Eventually, as $L_{\rm disk}\gg L_{\rm Edd}$, assuming $\Omega$ to be dominated solely by the SMBH's gravitational potential will no longer be self-consistent.
 Thus, the current framework is fully applicable only for moderate values of $\dot{M}/\alpha$.
-This limitation is not a physical prohibition; rather, it implies that modeling systems with very large $\dot{M}/\alpha$ requires a more complete and dynamical treatment that self-consistently follows the transition from massive star-dominated to a SMBH-dominated potential with a general $\Omega(r)$ profile, which we will address in future works.
-As we will elaborate later in this section, such a regime likely corresponds to the earliest phases of LRD evolution, where $\dot{M}$ is high and starburst is extremely rapid.
+This limitation is not a physical prohibition; rather, it implies that modeling systems with very large $\dot{M}/\alpha$ requires a more complete and dynamical treatment that self-consistently follows the transition from massive star-dominated to a SMBH-dominated potential with a more general $\Omega(r)$ profile, which we will address in future works.
+As we will elaborate later in this section, such a regime likely corresponds to the earliest phases of LRD evolution, where $\dot{M}$ is high and starburst is rapid.
 As the accretion rate declines and/or angular-momentum transport becomes more efficient, the total stellar mass may be self-regulated towards moderate levels.
-We take this transition limit for $L_{\rm disk} \leq 3 L_{\rm Edd}$ as
+We take this transition limit for $L_{\rm disk} < 3 L_{\rm Edd}$ as